dask/dask/docs/source/institutional-faq.rst

 That being said, almost no institution's needs are met entirely by the common case, and given the variety of problems that people throw at Dask, exceptional problems are commonplace.
-In these cases we recommend watching the dashboaad during execution to see what is going on.
+In these cases we recommend watching the dashboard during execution to see what is going on.
 It can commonly inform you what's going wrong, so that you can make changes to your system.